 We are working closely with Haringey Council as they regenerate the North Tottenham area.
 As part of these plans we are improving White Hart Lane station.
 This will include:

-We are building a brand new station building in West Hampstead on land to the south of the existing one.
-The new building will have lifts to both platforms and will be bigger and brighter than the current station with twice as many gates and a much larger concourse.
+We are building a brand new station building in West Hampstead on land to the south of the existing station.
+The new building will have lifts to both platforms and will be bigger and brighter than the current station.

 The new station is designed to accommodate future growth in passenger numbers, with more gates and a much larger passenger circulation area.

 This is the largest Access for All scheme on the London Overground network and is a key interchange for North West London, given the proximity to West Hampstead's Thameslink and Underground stations.

 Work has now begun and is due to finish during 2019.
 While we are building the new station, the existing station will remain open.

 Half of London Overground stations now have step-free access from street to platform.
 A further eight stations will be made step-free by 2024 as part of the Department for Transport's Access for All scheme

 New ticket machines are being rolled out across the network.
 All new machines accept contactless and have a larger screen, allowing the display of additional information (like live departure/disruption information).

 These new machines will also allow customers to top up Oyster cards, buy Oyster season tickets up to 1 month, purchase advance paper tickets, apply National Rail Railcard discounts and purchase 7 day paper season tickets.